wixette/dotted-chinese-fonts/converter/README.md

-# Font converter: converts PCF bitmap font to OpenType pixel font.
+# Utility to convert bitmap fonts to OpenType fonts

-The released DOTTED fonts are generated with this utility, from Wen Quan Yi bitmap fonts, that are licensed under GPL 2.0.
+The released Dotted Chinese Pixel Fonts are generated with this utility, based on WenQuanYi bitmap fonts.

 So far this utility is not a general-purpose font converter.
-It has a few number of hard-coded parameters to fulfill the characteristics of Wen Quan Yi or other Chinese bitmap fonts.
-This utility might not work well for converting other bitmap fonts, unless some metric parameters are updated accordingly.
+It has a few hard-coded parameters to fulfill the characteristics of WenQuanYi or other Chinese bitmap fonts.
+It might not work well for converting non-Chinese bitmap fonts, unless the metric parameters are updated accordingly.

-## Install dependencies
+## Install the dependencies

 ```
 npm install